lamnguyenkn97/spotify_design_system/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-100%25-blue.svg)](https://www.typescriptlang.org/)
 [![Storybook](https://img.shields.io/badge/Storybook-Docs-ff4785.svg)](https://spotify-storybook.vercel.app)

-> A production-ready React component library with **24 components**, featuring drag-and-drop functionality, portal-rendered modals, and comprehensive accessibility support.
+> A production-ready fanmade Spotify Design System with *27 components* , featuring ATOMIC DESIGN PATTERN with Accessibility Support.
 Built with TypeScript, Styled Components, and published to NPM.

-## 🎯 What Is This?

-A professional-grade design system demonstrating **modern component library architecture**, built to showcase advanced frontend engineering skills.
+## 🎯 Why do I build this project ?

+This is the project I built to showcase frontend engineering skills (through 6 years of working as a Software Engineer) and pave a way a project to re-implement [Spotify project](https://spotify-fanmade.vercel.app/).

 This library powers a [full Spotify Clone application](https://github.com/lamnguyenkn97) with real-world features like queue management, playlist creation, and music playback.

-**Built to demonstrate:**
+**What I've learnt through this project:**
 - Component library architecture & API design
 - Design tokens & theming systems
 - Accessibility-first development (WCAG AA)